Visium Asset Management

-Visium Asset Management LP was an American multi-strategy hedge fund.
-It began as a healthcare-focused hedge fund, founded in 2005 by Jacob Gottlieb.
-Visium controlled investment funds with about $8 billion of assets under management and had 170 employees at its peak in 2016.
-That year, three of the company's traders were indicted by United States federal authorities for securities fraud.
+Visium Asset Management LP was an American multi-strategy hedge fund and private equity firm.
+It began as a healthcare-focused fund, founded in 2005 by Jacob Gottlieb.
+In 2016, three of the company's traders were indicted by United States federal authorities for securities fraud.
 One of the accused employees killed himself days after he was indicted.
 Visium subsequently liquidated several of its funds and wound down operations.

-Founder

-Jacob Gottlieb was born in Brooklyn, New York, in 1971.
-He graduated with a Bachelor of Arts in economics from Brown University and went on to receive an M.D. from New York University School of Medicine.
-While originally seeking to become a surgeon, according to Gottlieb, he decided instead to work on Wall Street after graduating medical school.

-Having previously managed healthcare related portfolios for several investment companies, Jacob Gottlieb started Visium Asset Management LP in 2005.
-Initially starting with Visium Balanced Fund, Gottlieb would explain in a 2012 interview with Institutional Investor that he hoped to have the company later offer enough diversified products to eventually challenge the largest hedge fund managers in the industry.

-In 2018, he would begin another firm known as Altium Capital as its first CEO.
-A 2019 article by The Wall Street Journal reported Gottlieb hired reputation management company Status Labs to challenge negative news coverage about him and Visium while also helping him raise money for Altium Capital.

 Business

 Visium Asset Management oversaw numerous funds throughout its existence.
 In 2015, Visium "managed five hedge funds and a mutual fund" while also reportedly trying to raise $500 million in capital for the creation of a private equity fund, according to Bloomberg News.
 At the company's most successful point in 2016, they had at least $8 billion in assets under management.

 Visium Asset Management started as a family business.
 Until 2010, Gottlieb's father had a desk within the firm's New York office and, on occasion, informally advised the company on accounting matters.
-Jacob Gottlieb's brother Mark worked at Visium in various roles, in a move regarded by Bloomberg News interviewee Brad Balter as a "potential conflict of interest".
+Jacob Gottlieb's brother Mark worked at Visium in various roles, in a move regarded by Bloomberg News as a "potential conflict of interest".
 Additionally, Bloomberg reported that portfolio manager Stefan Lumiere "was hired in 2007, two years after his sister Alexandra became engaged to [Jacob] Gottlieb."

-Despite his public commitment to "the highest ethical conduct [for Visium employees]", Gottlieb directly owned 25,703 shares of Intercept Pharmaceuticals despite the company having 5.2% stake as well.
+Despite his public commitment to "the highest ethical conduct [for Visium employees]", Gottlieb directly owned 25,703 pre-IPO shares of Intercept Pharmaceuticals despite the company having 5.2% stake as well.
 This caused at least one investor complaint, and the company received accusations of double standards from several employees.